-TABLE 1: Ongoing work of Council with Iwi/Maori
+Table 1 - Ongoing work of Council with Iwi/Māori

-Initiatives with Iwi/Māori

-- Three key appointments have been made to facilitate enactment of the Council's responsibilities to lwi/ Māori: - Council Kaumātua assist the Mayor, elected members and Chief Executive with support around tikanga Māori at civic events, pōwhiri, blessings and other ceremonies. - The Council Kaihautū is a senior advisor to, and provides cultural support to, the Chief Executive, Leadership Team, Mayor, elected members and staff; and helps to enhance engagement between the nine lwi of the Tasman District, the Council and the wider community, to help realise the partnership embodied in Te Tiriti o Waitangi/the Treaty of Waitangi.
-The Kaihautū plays a leadership role in the development of strategic and operational rangatira-to-rangatira relationships between the Council and lwi, ensures tikanga Māori cultural policy is embraced by the Council, and works to ensure decision-making is fully and effectively informed by a Māori perspective. - The Mayor and Chief Executive have been appointed as Iwi/Māori liaison portfolio holders. - Continuing to actively promote consultation and implement representation opportunities for lwi/Māori on Council committees (e.g. the recent appointment to the Nelson Tasman Civil Defence Emergency Management (CDEM) Group Joint Committee), Council hearing panels, Council owned organisations (e.g. the committees in charge of the Nelson Regional Sewerage Business Unit and Nelson Tasman Regional Landfill Business Unit both jointly owned between the Council and Nelson City Council as well as the Tasman Bays Heritage Trust) and Council projects (e.g. development of the Tasman Bio-Strategy, upgrade of the Motueka Wastewater Treatment Plant etc.). - 3 Continuing to promote lwi/Māori involvement in Nelson Tasman CDEM Group work.
+Initiatives with Iwi/Māori 1 Three key appointments have been made to facilitate enactment of the Council's responsibilities to Iwi/Māori: Council Kaumātua assist the Mayor, elected members and Chief Executive with support around tikanga Māori at civic events, powhiri, blessings and other ceremonies.
+The Council Kaihautū is a senior advisor to, and provides cultural support to, the Chief Executive, Leadership Team, Mayor, elected members and staff; and helps to enhance engagement between the nine lwi of the Tasman District, the Council and the wider community, to help realise the partnership embodied in Te Tiriti o Waitangi/the Treaty of Waitangi.
+The Kaihautū plays a leadership role in the development of strategic and operational rangatira-to-rangatira relationships between the Council and lwi, ensures tikanga Māori cultural policy is embraced by the Council, and works to ensure decision-making is fully and effectively informed by a Māori perspective.
+The Mayor and Chief Executive have been appointed as Iwi/Māori liaison portfolio holders.
+2 Continuing to actively promote consultation and implement representation opportunities for Iwi/Māori on Council committees (e.g. the recent appointment to the Nelson-Tasman Civil Defence Emergency Management (CDEM) Group Joint Committee), Council hearing panels, Council owned organisations (e.g. the committees in charge of the Nelson Regional Sewerage Business Unit and Nelson Tasman Regional Landfill Business Unit - both jointly owned between the Council and Nelson City Council - as well as the Tasman Bays Heritage Trust) and Council projects (e.g. development of the Tasman Bio-Strategy, upgrade of the Motueka Wastewater Treatment Plant etc.).
+3 Continuing to promote Iwi/Māori involvement in Nelson-Tasman CDEM Group work.
+4 Continuing to provide Iwi with funding towards their contributions to Council decision-making processes (e.g. provision of professional input and advice to Council).